GregWeil/CaveIn/README.md

 ### Short Term

-- Migrate code to typescript
+- Migrate dom manipulation to hyperapp
 - Watch a replay of your best score

 ### Long Term